 How do we assess?

 When we have received the applications for planning grants in Vinnova's e-services, we review them.
 We sort out all applications that are incomplete or do not meet our eligibility requirements.
-The applications that are correct and complete are distributed between different evaluator and are assessed based on the assessment criteria in competition with each other.
+The applications that are correct and complete are distributed between different evaluator and assessed based on the assessment criteria in competition with each other.
 The assessment group consists of external evaluator and employees at Vinnova.
 The overall evaluation results in a recommendation, based on which Vinnova makes a decision.
 Vinnova reserves the right to apply a portfolio perspective when selecting planning grants.

 How does it affect an organization's financial status?